Timeline of Early Christian Events

 341: Constantius brings Eusebius from Nicomedia to Constantinople.
 Eusebius calls a council in Antioch to affirm a new creed and expel Athanasius from Alexandria.
 Western bishops reject the creed.

 343: A council is called in Sardica to reconcile east and west.
 A controversy over Paul and Athanasius, rejected from their sees, causes the eastern bishops to hold their own council in Philippopolis.
-Sardica confrims homoousios, but it is rejected in Philippopolis, and east and west are completely divided.
+Sardica confirms homoousios, but it is rejected in Philippopolis, and east and west are completely divided.

 347-348: Constans threatens Constantius with civil war if he does not reinstall Paul and Athanasius as bishops.
 Constantius agrees and orders their cities to support them.